gsnlyd/SliceLabeler/README.md

 ### Installation:
 First, clone the repo and cd into the new directory.

-Then, create a python virtual environment and install the dependencies:
+Then, create a python virtual environment and install the dependencies using the following commands:

 #### Mac/Linux:
 ```shell script
 python3 -m venv venv